 However, if this Hannibal Lecter style Hester is what’s in store for us this season, sign me up.
 Michelle was slaying it as a nut job who has gone even nuttier while locked in a glass cage.
 Her performance fit the ideal tone of the show as a whole; she was funny while also making me extremely uncomfortable.
 I believe that she’s capable of anything even while making her “demands”, high end beauty products that have been discontinued for years.

 Ultimately, “Warts and All” was a blast.
 Perhaps last week was merely a ground-setting ep.
-They were too busy catching us up on the characters and bending over backwards to get them all in this new location that they forgot to have any fun.
+They were too busy catching us up on the characters and bending over backward to get them all in this new location that they forgot to have any fun.
 No worries.
 Scream Queens is back, and hopefully they keep the blood and the laughs rolling into next week.

 Best Line of the Week